DanWaLes/age-verification/README.md

 # age-verification
 Provides a secure age range API for self-declared ages on Linux systems as an optional standalone program.

-It is not the job of init systems such as SystemD to force asking for DOB, regardless of jusristiction, and then store PII in plain text.

-"Account setup" wizards can store encrypted age verification details in the expected encrypted format in expected file locations.
-See `av_mgmt.py` as a reference implementation.
+Only users with root access can modify age verification files and all details needed for self-declared age verification are encrypted.
+Details ar not stored in plain text.

 This is a proof-of-concept.
 It has not been fully tested.

+## Motivation
+It is not the job of [init systems](https://en.wikipedia.org/wiki/Init) such as SystemD to force asking for [DOB and other PII](https://itsfoss.com/news/systemd-age-verification/), regardless of jusristiction, then store it in plain text.
+This project seeks to address project over-reaching and security issues.

 ## Scope
 Only age-ranges for self-declared age verification methods will be considered.
 This is because users with root access are technically able to bypass forced-identification checks and redefine age verification details of all users.
 There is no need to add extra complexity for otherwise unused age ranges.

+There is not a direct way for "account setup" wizards to use this project.
+There is no legally bindong reason to do so.
+"Account setup" are able store encrypted age verification details in the expected encrypted format in expected file locations, so that this project can provide an age range API.
+See `av_mgmt.py` as a reference implementation.

 ## Privacy and security issues
 This project recognises the dangers of [forced-identification](https://consumerrights.wiki/w/Forced_identification) methods: